Optimal heteroskedasticity testing in nonparametric regression: Smooth variance function

 For testing problem (\ref{problem:var0})-(\ref{problem:var1}), Theorem \ref{theorem: optimal test beta>1/4} yields the upper bound $\varepsilon^*(\alpha, \beta)^2 \lesssim n^{-4(\alpha \wedge 1)} + n^{-2\beta} + n^{-\frac{4\beta}{4\beta+1}}$ for \(\alpha > 0\) and \(\beta \in (0, \frac{1}{2})\).

-\section{Lower bound}
+\subsection{Lower bound}

 In this section, lower bounds for the minimax separation rate are established.
 In fact, we establish lower bounds for all \(\beta > 0\), not just the regime \(\beta \in (0, \frac{1}{2})\).
 As in \cite{wang_effect_2008}, it is assumed in the lower bound argument that the noise is Gaussian, that is \(\xi_i \overset{iid}{\sim} N(0, 1)\) in (\ref{model}).
+Thus, the lower bound will apply to both the cases where the noise is standard Gaussian and where the noise is unknown; the lower bounds in this section apply to the entire \(L^2\) heteroskedasticity row of Table \ref{table:rates}.
 As seen in (\ref{rate:testing}), there are three terms to establish corresponding to different phenomena.
 Each is discussed in turn.

 The \(n^{-4\alpha}\) term in (\ref{rate:testing}) is due to the presence of \(f\) in (\ref{model}), which is a nuisance for detecting heteroskedasticity.
 Interestingly, the effect of \(f\) is the same in the variance estimation problem as seen in (\ref{rate:estimation}).
 For the purpose of establishing lower bounds, it can be assumed without loss of generality \(0 < \alpha < \frac{1}{4}\).
 Otherwise, \(n^{-4\alpha}\) is dominated by \(n^{-1}\), which in turn is dominated by \(n^{-\frac{4\beta}{4\beta+1}}\) in (\ref{rate:testing}).
 Therefore, \(n^{-4\alpha}\) is relevant only in the low-smoothness regime \(0 < \alpha < \frac{1}{4}\). \begin{proposition} Suppose \(0 < \alpha < \frac{1}{4}\) and \(\beta > 0\).
 Assume \(n\) is larger than some sufficiently large constant.
 If \(\eta \in (0, 1)\), then there exists \(c_\eta > 0\) not depending on \(n\) such that for all \(0 < c < c_\eta\) we have